Cathay Pacific returns to SEA after 6 years

 The one hold-out: Cathay Pacific.

-The Hong Kong-based carrier stopped flying between Seattle and Hong Kong in March 2020, but resumed service today, almost exactly 6 years later.
+The Hong Kong-based carrier began flying between Seattle and Hong Kong on March 31, 2019 and stopped in March 2020, due to the pandemic.

 The inaugural flight for the rebooted service kicked off with the arrival at SEA of Cathay Pacific’s A350 aircraft adorned with the carrier’s classic “lettuce leave sandwich” livery.